icornelis90-ilvo/ILVO-MGL_eDNA_Upload_metabarcodingdata_to_GBIF/README.md

-# eDNA_metabarcoding_Upload-to-GBIF
+# eDNA_Upload_metabarcodingdata_to_GBIF

 ## Description
-The script can be used for eDNA metabarcoding data generated using the DADA2 pipeline (Callahan et al., 2016) from v.1.20.0 onwards.
-Taxonomic assignment has been done using an in-house RScript, combining the results from the taxonomic assignment using the RDP classifier in DADA2 (bootstrap min 80) and BLASTn against a custom reference database, and BLASTn against the nucleotide collection from the National Center for Biotechnology Information (NCBI).
-The demultiplexed and trimmed sequencing data and sample metadata are uploaded onto the Sequence Read Archive (SRA) using the MIMARKS template for Biosample registration.
+The script GBIF_eDNA-template_Fill.R can be used to fill the GBIF template for eDNA metabarcoding data generated using the DADA2 pipeline (Callahan et al., 2016) from v.1.20.0 onwards.
+Taxonomic assignment has been done in three steps using an in-house RScript, combining the results from 1/ the taxonomic assignment using the RDP classifier in DADA2 (bootstrap min 80) and 2/ BLASTn against a custom reference database, and 3/BLASTn against the nucleotide collection from the National Center for Biotechnology Information (NCBI).
+The demultiplexed and trimmed sequencing data and sample metadata are uploaded to the Sequence Read Archive (SRA) using the MIMARKS template for Biosample registration.

-This script allows you to create the dataset file, in excel format, needed to upload eDNA metabarcoding data into the Metabarcoding Data Toolkit (MDT) (https://mdt.gbif.org) to publish DNA metabarcoding data to the Global Biodiversity Information Facility (GBIF).\
+This script creates the in excel file, needed to upload eDNA metabarcoding data into the Metabarcoding Data Toolkit (MDT) (https://mdt.gbif.org) to publish DNA metabarcoding data to the Global Biodiversity Information Facility (GBIF).\
 The template file, in excel format, consists of 4 sheets:
 * Sheet1 = OTU_table\
 Contains the OTU or ASV (OUT/ASV) table, in which each row must represent a unique OTU/ASV, and each column must represent a different sample or site, with the cell values indicating the count of sequencing reads of the OTUs/ASVs in each sample.
 The OTU/ASV table will be linked to two other tables:\